EOSIO/ricardian-spec/README.md

 * `$clauses.clause_id` &ndash; Provides access to data in the `ricardian_clauses` on the ABI.
 E.g., `Section 2:\n\n{{$clauses.standard_clause}}`
 * Items in an array may be accessed by index.
 E.g., Accessing data in another action &ndash; `{{$transaction.actions.[2].data.from}}`
 * `$index` &ndash; A pseudo-field giving you the index of the current item in the array you're within.
 E.g., `{{$action.$index}}`
-* `$resources` &ndash; Provides access to the content that is retrieved for the matching resource from the metadata fields.

 Variables may include a reference to other variables.
 A maximum number of three variable interpolation passes will be made.
 If there are still unresolved variables after the third pass, the contract will be considered invalid and an error will be returned by the user agent.